-So, you have probably noticed that many of these toppers are a good fit for back and side sleepers.
-It is true that most mattress toppers will soften up your mattress and should offer extra pressure relief and contouring.
-Well, what if you are a stomach sleeper?
-Well, the Saatva should work for you.
+So, most have probably noticed that these toppers are a good fit for back and side sleepers, and it is true that most mattress toppers will soften up a mattress and should offer extra pressure relief and contouring.
+Those who need a mattress topper for stomach sleeping should take a look at the Saatva.

-The Saatva memory foam mattress topper has two layers.
-It features soft, graphite-infused memory foam on top and a transition layer below that.
-This transition layer should give you the support you need on your hips.
-They shouldn’t bow into the mattress.
+The Saatva memory foam mattress topper has two layers, a layer of soft, graphite-infused memory foam on top and a transition layer below that.
+This transition layer should give stomach sleepers the support they need on your hips so that they don’t bow into the mattress.

-The Saatva should also work for back sleepers.
-On your back, your hips should sink in just a bit while the memory foam adds some contouring.
-Also, side sleepers of many sizes should feel some nice pressure relief on the Saatva.
-Even larger side sleepers shouldn’t “bottom out” on the topper.
+The Saatva should also work for back sleepers, and the hips should sink in just a bit while the memory foam adds some contouring.
+Also, side sleepers of many sizes should feel some exceptional pressure relief on the Saatva.

-Also, the memory foam’s graphite infusion should keep the topper nice and cool.
-Graphite, like copper and gel, can help with heat dissipation so you don’t overheat.
+Also, the memory foam’s graphite infusion should keep the topper nice and cool because graphite, like copper and gel, can help with heat dissipation.

 While this is my top pick for stomach sleepers, the Saatva should work for a wide range of sleepers.